OPEN FRAME MONITOR

 • Video input: HDMI / VGA / DVI / DP (LVDS / eDP project-based)

-If you are unsure about interfaces, a controller model number or I/O photo is usually sufficient to begin.
+If you are unsure about the interface, a controller model number or I/O photo is usually enough for a first-pass check.

-Front glass structure and surface treatment are selected based on cleaning, contact method, and front protection requirements.
+Cover glass, surface treatment, touch tuning, and bonding method are selected based on contact method, cleaning conditions, readability, and front protection requirements.

 Touch Use Conditions & Cover Glass Definition